terra-campaigns/unsettled/directory/Wyrmbark/Dick.md

 **Traits:** Carrying a stone flute ( can calm almost any river, and is a bodyguard.

 **Bond:** Mischievious Spirit.
 You consumed a mischievious spirit, that wreaks havoc on your insides, demanding to be taken home, deep in the woods.
 It occupies one slot but absorbs one Fatigue each day.
 It wants you alive ( for now )

+Dick has died, but his doppelganger still live and act as if it was him.